KurtGokhan/tanstack-query-builder/README.md

 # React Query Builder

-Pragmatic utilities for Tanstack Query.
+The simplest way to start building with Tanstack Query.

 This library builds on top of Tanstack Query to provide out-of-the-box functionality to help you get started faster, and keep the application code structured.